Dr. Malavika V. Bagepalli

 Member from 2020 to 2023

-Shin Young received his PhD in Mechanical Engineering from Georgia Tech.
-Prior to joining the Solar FTL, Shin Young received a BS in Mechanical Engineering from Hong Kong University of Science and Technology (HKUST) in 2016 and an MS in Mechanical Engineering from HKUST in 2018.
-Shin Young’s research examined radiative heat transfer within particulate media and granular flows at elevated temperatures for solar thermal energy storage applications.
-He was co-supervised by Drs.
-Peter Loutzenhiser and Zhuomin Zhang during his PhD at Georgia Tech.
+Shin Young is a former Graduate Research Assistant in the Solar-FTL and received his PhD in Mechanical Engineering from Georgia Tech.
+Shin Young’s graduate research examined radiative heat transfer within particulate media and granular flows at elevated temperatures for solar thermal energy storage applications.
 He is currently a postdoctoral researcher at the National Renewable Energy Laboratory.

 Dr. Alexander Muroyama